kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   may expose its own scheduling fields while the child `Job` now also has native `spec.scheduling` fields, letting a user configure scheduling in two conflicting places.
-  * *Mitigation:* the parent controller remains the sole compiler of the workload tree and can map its own fields onto thecompiled `Workload`, strip/ignore the child's nested scheduling fields, or reject requests that populate both.
-The Job controller cooperates by skipping `Workload`/`PodGroup` creation whenever the Job carries an `OwnerReference` to a registered parent workload (replacing the v1.36 `spec.template.spec.schedulingGroup`-based opt-out).
+  * *Mitigation:* the parent controller remains the sole compiler of the workload tree and can map its own fields onto the compiled `Workload`, strip/ignore the child's nested scheduling fields, or reject requests that populate both.
+The Job controller cooperates by deferring `Workload` ownership whenever the Job carries an `OwnerReference` to a registered parent workload (replacing the v1.36 `spec.template.spec.schedulingGroup`-based opt-out).
+The parent then decides whether the Job also defers `PodGroup` creation or manages its own `PodGroup` mapped to the parent's `PodGroupTemplate`.

-- **Increased object count.** Because the controller now materializes a `Workload`/`PodGroup` for every eligible Job (Universal Representation), the number of scheduling objects grows relative to the v1.36 alpha, which only created objects for inferred gang Jobs.
+- **Increased object count.** Because the controller now materializes a `Workload`/`PodGroup` for every eligible Job, the number of scheduling objects grows relative to the v1.36 alpha, which only created objects for inferred gang Jobs.
   * *Mitigation:* objects are small and garbage-collected with the Job; the Scalability section quantifies the impact, and the feature stays behind the `WorkloadWithJob` feature gate for alpha.